Virgin broadband review - is it any good?

 Upload speeds are underwhelming at best: less than 10% of the download speed for any particular package - with people on the 100Mb and 200Mb packages getting just 6Mb and 12Mb.

-Those taking Virgin's gamer-specific 200Mb package will get uploads of 20Mb.
+Those taking Virgin's top speed 300Mb package will get uploads of up to 20Mb.

 Compare that to budget provider Plusnet, who, according to Ofcom, deliver average upload speeds approaching 17Mb for customers on their 76Mb service.